HollyAssasin/javafx-engine/README.md

 **WARNING**: You die in **one** hit.

-Throughout the world you will find powerups, to pick them up just ride into them.
 You can destroy various objects(trees, fences) by ramming into them or shooting them.

-The game supports 2 player co-op.
+The game supports 2 player online co-op.

-Made by:
-Vasily Levitskiy & Daniil Lebedev.

-Thank you and enjoy :)